What is an Annuity: Understanding the basics

 Is an annuity right for you?

-When is the right time to stop working and retire?
+Now that you understand the basics of annuities, consider asking the following: When is the right time to stop working and retire?
 Will your money last as long as you need it to?
 How can you protect your retirement income from losses?

-These are key questions to discuss with an Ameriprise advisor, who will provide you with personalized advice to help you achieve your financial goals.
+These are key questions to discuss with an Ameriprise financial advisor, who will provide you with personalized advice to help you achieve your financial goals.